projectz-ro/journalz-ro/README.md

 Find entries then refine your search, start a new search, delete entries or add them to a merge list.

 ### Merge Entries
-Merge entries that share a specific tag.
+Merge entries that share a specific tag into a Volume.
 Merge commands happen from within the find command.
-This requires a name for the merged entry:
+This requires a name for the volume:
 ```bash
 m <name>
 ```
-The merged entry will be saved as `<name>` in the MERGE_DIR directory.
+The volume will be saved as `<name>` in the VOLUME_DIR directory.

+Naming volumes makes sense to me as they are more curated.
+You're gathering your thoughts about one or more related topics, into one easy reference and maybe even for cleaning up into a finished work.

 ## Configuration